 You may end up using a handful of the ones we discuss, or you may find success in leveraging other avenues that are not part of these core components.

 With such a wide array of choices, it’s important to evaluate which channels make the most sense.
 If you’re operating with limited resources, you may need to prioritize which channels you want to start with.
 And on that same vein, if you’re exploring a new channel, it’s a good idea to explore how it’ll impact your day-to-day.

-Let’s look at four areas of our online marketing strategy: SEO, search marketing, social media, and video.
+Let’s look at 4 Components of digital marketing: SEO, search marketing, social media, and video.